Ranger-4297/SCPRP-test_Info/README.md

 </details>
 <details>
     		<summary><h3 align="center">&nbspSCP-966</h3></summary>
-During this session we will be testing SCP-966's, Sleep Killers.
+During this session we will be testing the SCP-966's, Sleep Killers.
  Which is located in Sector-///
  Please begin by showing me your clearance level (Keycard)
 </details>